yohans-t/adey-coder-dark/README.md

 # Adey Coder Dark Theme

-Adey Coder dark theme is a Green colored theme for VS Code and maintain clean and smooth coding ground on vs code
+Adey Coder dark theme is a Green colored theme for VS Code and maintain clean and smooth coding ground.

 📺 Youtube channel : [Adey Coder](https://youtube.com/c/AdeyCoder)

 🔗 Links : [My Links](https://znap.link/adeycoder)

-This the Testing version of **Adey Coder Dark Theme** that is on development.
+🔔 This the Testing version of **Adey Coder Dark Theme** that is on development.

 ## Screenshot

 Preview of theme on **HTML**, **CSS**, **JavaScript** and **PHP**

 ### Welcome Page

+This is how it looks the first/initial page of the VS Code.

 ![ScreenShot of HTML](./images/Welcome-Page.png)